Wirtschaftswunder: Austria

 Austria was also included in the Marshall Plan and can thus be included in any consideration of the Wirtschaftswunder.
 Through the nationalisation of key industries (VOEST, AMAG, Steyr-Puch) and yet more long working hours, full economic capacity was reached.
 Using West Germany as a guide, the currency was stabilised when the Schilling was reintroduced in place of the Reichsmark.
 This economic policy was known in journalistic circles as the Raab-Kamitz-Kurs, named after Julius Raab, Austrian chancellor from 1953, and his Finance Minister Reinhard Kamitz similar to the West German Adenauer-Erhard-Kurs.

-By state major projects such as the Kaprun hydroelectric plant or the West Autobahn, unemployment fell and social peace was ensured.
+Because of major state projects, such as the Kaprun hydroelectric plant and the West Autobahn, unemployment fell and social peace was ensured.
 In the 1950s the first Gastarbeiter from Southern Italy and Greece arrived in the country, as more manual labour was required to maintain the economic upswing.